I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 Christopher was also at Gallipoli, but as a stretcher bearer.
 In May 1915, a sniper’s bullet hit him in the shoulder, which caused him to fall into a ravine.
 He injured his back so badly that he was invalided out of the military.
 He returned to Australia a cripple.
 He died in 1968 at the age of 85 never having seen his mother again.

 Leonard Beechey was a rifleman with the London Irish Rifles.
 He took part in the Battle of Cambrai late in 1917.
-The British brass hats had finally came to their senses, a bit.
+The British brass had finally come to their senses, a bit.
 Instead of hurling waves of infantry into a meat grinder, they tried tanks.

 But, foot soldiers were also used and Leonard, being one of that unlucky group, was gassed and wounded in an assault on Bourlon Wood.
 The medics got him to a hospital but, at the end of December, Amy received a letter from Stanley Hide, a Church of England Chaplain.